waketzheng/bumpversion2/README.md

   Can be multiple lines, templated using [Python Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax).

-  **NOTE**: (*Updated in v1.0.1*) It is important to point out that if a custom search pattern is configured, then `bump2version` will only perform a change if it finds an exact match and will not fallback to the default pattern.
+  **NOTE**: (*Updated in v1.0.1*) It is important to point out that if a custom search pattern is configured, then `bumpversion` will only perform a change if it finds an exact match and will not fallback to the default pattern.
 This is to prevent accidentally changing strings that match the default pattern when there is a typo in the custom search pattern.